ciwg/workshop-2025-05-06-linux-fest-northwest-recap/slides/slides.md

 ### Show Your Supply Chain Transparency (SBOMs)
 - **What it is:** A clear, published list of every library and component inside your product (software and firmware).
 - **Why it matters:** Builds trust and accelerates compliance reviews by making the exact contents of your product easy to verify.
+- More that go.sum

 ---

+# Explaination from ChatGPT..
+**How security tools check SBOMs for vulnerabilities:**
+1. The tool opens the SBOM file (often JSON or XML).
+2. It reads each component’s name and version.
+3. It compares those entries against public vulnerability databases.
+4. If a match is found, the tool reports the risky component.

+**Common SBOM formats:**
+- **SPDX (Software Package Data Exchange):** A structured text format (often JSON) listing components, versions, licenses, and checksums.
+- **CycloneDX:** An XML or JSON format that includes component details, dependencies, and metadata.
+- **Simple JSON lists:** Some tools use a plain JSON array of objects with `name`, `version`, and optional `checksum` fields.

+---

 ### Offer a Clear “Security Contact” File
 - **What it is:** A small `security.txt` text file on your website or device portal that says “Here’s who to contact if you find a vulnerability.”
 - **Why it matters:** Demonstrates a commitment to responsible disclosure and ensures reports reach the right people without delay.

 ---

 ### Continuous “Health Checks” for Dependencies
 - **What it is:** Automated scans that monitor every third-party component for newly discovered vulnerabilities.
 - **Why it matters:** Catches issues as soon as they’re announced, reducing urgent patch cycles and keeping release schedules predictable.

 ---

 ### Embed Security Checks into Daily Tools
 - **What it is:** Plugins or simple scripts that flag dependency or configuration issues directly within the editors and IDEs your developers already use.
 - **Why it matters:** Integrates security feedback into everyday workflows, making it a seamless part of the development process.
-I know we have go vet and go test in Makefile, but is this where that would go?
+- I know we have go vet and go test in Makefile, but is this where that would go?

 ---